Filed under: Electrical Repair, Electrical Wiring » Feedback, Comments or Questions «

 How to Wire a Multi Function Stack Switch

-The Wiring Configurations for a Multi Function Stack Switch: Stack switches are great when two or more switches are needed in one space but there are tricky to wire.
-Stack switches can be wire a few different ways depending on the wiring configuration.
+Wiring Guide for Stack or Tandem Switches: The Wiring Configurations for a Multi Function Stack Switch: Stack switches are great when two or more switches are needed in one space but there are tricky to wire, and they can be wired a few different ways as I explain here.

 This home electrical repairs question came from: Jaime, from San Juan.